Chapter 5.2 – Roll-on/Roll-off (RoRo)

 3. RoRo Terminals

 There are several types of RoRo terminals, each focused on specific market segments.
+The operational characteristics of port services in serving the Ro/Ro maritime shipping segment depend on the submarkets considered:

-First, there are terminals equipped to handle RoRo and RoPax vessels (ferries), which operate on end-to-end type services with a port of call at either side of the route.
+Ferry terminals are equipped to handle RoRo and RoPax vessels (ferries), which operate on end-to-end type services with a port of call at either side of the route.
 Terminals used for ferry crossings are designed for the fast turnaround of the vessel.
 The apron is usually equipped with fixed ramps.
 Simultaneously, the yard includes extensive parking facilities for trucks and cars waiting to board and an administrative building, including a ticketing office and customs office if applicable.
 A good example of a large ferry terminal complex is the Calais Ferry Terminal on the French side of the English Channel.
 The terminal specializes in cars, accompanied trucks, and passengers making the crossing to the UK.

 The required shape of the quayside of a RoRo terminal depends on the type of ramp the visiting vessels have.
 In most cases, a straight quay wall is sufficient.
 However, when the vessel uses a bow or stern ramp, the quay wall might have a small outward extension to facilitate vessel handling.